fallerd/esp32-dht22-weatherstation/README.md

 Arduino requires secret.h with SSID and password for wifi login as well as express server IP address.
 See secret.h.template for example.

-To run react app via the express server, must do `npm run build` in /react-client/ dir.
+To run react app via the express server, must first do `npm run build` in /react-client/ dir.

 TODO: create script that runs react-client build whenever express is run...